Pesto Shrimp Pasta

 Can I Make this Recipe with Tubular Pasta?

 Of course!
-A tubular pasta holds the sauce a little better, but if you’re one to shy away from a lot of sauce, by all means feel free to use a strand pasta like spaghetti, angel hair, linguine or fettuccine.
+A tubular pasta (rigatoni, penne or elbow) pastas hold the sauce a little better, but if you’re one to shy away from a lot of sauce, by all means feel free to use a strand pasta like spaghetti, angel hair, linguine or fettuccine.

 - 1 lb. pasta